Network-Sec/privATM/README.md

 [?]
 If you're in a desktop session, should we display all findings in a new Desktop-Window (y/n)?
 ```
 When the search is finished, we offer the user to display results in a `Grid-View`, a Windows Desktop list-window that can be sorted and filtered.

+## enumSysDrivers.ps1
+is a - currently - standalone script that enumerates all sys / kernel drivers and compares them to the blocklists from Microsoft, then outputs both blocked / unblocked.